ademolaomosanya/outreachy-mediawiki-banner-app/README.md

 # 📌 MediaWiki Banner Creation Tool

 ## 🚀 Project Overview
-This project is a microtask for **T388234** - https://phabricator.wikimedia.org/T388248, is a frontend project that supports unit testing, featuring a full-width banner with content about something I enjoy.
+This project is a microtask for **T388234** - https://phabricator.wikimedia.org/T388248, a frontend project built with Vite + React and Vite Test for testing, featuring a full-width banner with content about something I enjoy.
 It includes a form with a control that uses JavaScript to dynamically change the banner’s background, text, image, or other elements without reloading the page.

 ## 🔥 Features
 - **User-friendly Interface** – Easily customize banners with a contolled inputs.